valtix-security/terraform-provider-valtix/docs/resources/profile_application_threat.md

 ```

 ## Argument Reference
-* `name` - (Required) Name of the profile
+* `name` - (Required) Name of the Profile
-* `description` - (Optional) Description of the profile
+* `description` - (Optional) Description of the Profile
-* `auto_update_crs` - (Optional) Auto Update the CRS Ruleset version.
-Valid values are *true* or *false*.
-Default (if unspecified) is *true*.
+* `auto_update_crs` - (Optional) Auto Update of the CRS Ruleset version with a delay specified by `delay_by_days_crs` argument.
+Applicable values are `true` or `false`.
+If not specified, the default value is `true`.
-* `delay_by_days_crs` - (Optional) Number of days to delay updating the CRS Application Threats Ruleset version after it has been published by Valtix.
-Valid values are integers from 0 to 30.
-A value of *0* means immediate update (0 days).
-The default value is *7* (7 days).
-Valtix publishes new Rulesets as soon as updates are available from the Vendor and complete testing by Valtix.
+* `delay_by_days_crs` - (Optional) Number of days to delay updating the CRS Ruleset version after it has been published by Valtix.
+Applicable values are integers from `0` to `30`.
+A value of `0` means immediate update (0 days).
+The default value is `7` (7 days).
+New Rulesets as published as soon as updates are available from the Vendor and validation testing is completed by Valtix.
-* `crs_ruleset_version` - (Optional) CRS (Core Rule Set) version.
-Find the values from the UI.
-The rulesets are published everyday.
-Unless you want to use a specific version, Valtix recommends to use auto_update as described above

-  If this argument is specified, Auto Update of CRS ruleset is disabled and the profile will only use this version for CRS ruleset.
+* `crs_ruleset_version` - (Optional) CRS Ruleset version.
+Applicable values can be found from within the UI.
+The Rulesets are published frequently.
+Unless a specific version is desired, Valtix recommends using Auto Update as described above.
+If this argument is specified, Auto Update of CRS Ruleset is disabled and the Profile will use the specified CRS Ruleset version.
-* `auto_update_trustwave` - (Optional) Auto update the Trustwave Rule Set version daily with a delay specified by `delay_by_days_trustwave` parameter.
-The valid values are true/false and it is true by default..
+* `auto_update_trustwave` - (Optional) Auto update the Trustwave Ruleset version with a delay specified by `delay_by_days_trustwave` argument.
+Applicable values are `true` or `false`.
+If not specified, the default value is `true`.
-* `delay_by_days_trustwave` - (Optional) How many days before we use a Trustwave Rule Set version after it has been published by Valtix.
-The default for this argument is 7 days, meaning that after the Jan 1st ruleset is published by Valtix, it is applied to the profile, and hence all the gateways using the profile, on Jan 8th.
-Valtix publishes new rulesets every day except when our internal testing fails.
+* `delay_by_days_trustwave` - (Optional) Number of days to delay updating the Trustwave Ruleset version after it has been published by Valtix.
+Applicable values are integers from `0` to `30`.
+A value of `0` means immediate update (0 days).
+The default value is `7` (7 days).
+New Rulesets as published as soon as updates are available from the Vendor and validation testing is completed by Valtix.
-* `trustwave_ruleset_version` - (Optional) Trustwave Rule Set version.
-Check Valtix Dashboard (UI) for a valid list of versions or contact Valtix support
-  If this argument is specified, Auto Update of Trustwave Rule Set is disabled and the profile will only use this version for Trustwave Rule Set.
+* `trustwave_ruleset_version` - (Optional) Trustwave Ruleset version.
+Applicable values can be found from within the UI.
+The Rulesets are published frequently.
+Unless a specific version is desired, Valtix recommends using Auto Update as described above.
+If this argument is specified, Auto Update of Trustwave Ruleset is disabled and the Profile will use the specified Trustwave Ruleset version.
-* `paranoia_level` - (Required) An integer between 1 and 4.
-Higher number leads to more false positives but also helps in detecting more attacks.
-Recommended value is 1
+* `paranoia_level` - (Required) An integer between `1` and `4`.
+Higher number leads to more false positives, but also helps in detecting more attacks.
+Recommended value is `1`.
-* `request_anamoly` - (Optional) Request anomaly score used in the mod_security anomaly scoring system.
-Default value is 3
+* `request_anamoly` - (Optional) Request anomaly score used in the Mod Security anomaly scoring system.
+If not specified, the efault value is `3`.
-* `response_anamoly` - (Optional) Response anomaly score used in the mod_security anomaly scoring system.
-Default value is 3
+* `response_anamoly` - (Optional) Response anomaly score used in the Mod Security anomaly scoring system.
+If not specified, the default value is `3`.
-* `pcap` - (Optional) true/false.
-Capture pcap when attacks are detected
+* `pcap` - (Optional) Captures a PCAP when attacks are detected.
+Applicable values: `true` or `false`.
+If not specified, the default value is `false`.
-* `api_logging` - (Optional) true/false.
-Log API requests
+* `api_logging` - (Optional) Logs API requests and generates a HAR file.
+Applicable values: `true` or `false`.
+If not specified, the default value is `false`.
-* `request_inspection_profile` - (Optional) List of Request attacks from the Core Rule Set
+* `request_inspection_profile` - (Optional) List of Request attacks detected by the CRS Ruleset
-* `response_inspection_profile` - (Optional) List of Response attacks from the Core Rule Set
+* `response_inspection_profile` - (Optional) List of Response attacks detected by the CRS Ruleset
-* `advanced_application_profile` - (Optional) Advanced attacks from the trustwave rule set
+* `advanced_application_profile` - (Optional) Advanced attacks detected by the Trustwave Ruleset
-* `action` - (Optional) Default "BLOCK" (Deny Log).
-Can be "DETECT" (Allow Log).
+* `action` - (Optional) Action to take when a Web Application (WAF) Application Threat is detected.
+Applicable values: `Allow Log` (allow and log the event), `Deny Log` (deny and log the event).
+If not specified, then the action assumed is `Deny Log`.
 * `rule_event_filter` - (Optional) Rate Limit / Sample a set of rules.
 Structure is [defined below](#rule-event-filter)
 * `event_suppressor` - (Optional) Suppress a given set of rule ids for traffic from certain sources.
 Structure is [defined below](#event-suppressor)
 * `profile_event_filter` - (Optional) Similar to the rule_event_filter but applies to the whole profile instead of specific rule(s).
 Structure is [defined below](#profile-event-filter)

 ## Rule Event Filter
-* `rule_ids` - (Optional) List of rule ids to filter
+* `rule_ids` - (Optional) List of Rule IDs to filter
-* `type` - (Optional) "RATE" or "SAMPLE".
-When "RATE" is selected, number_of_events and time must be provided. action is applied once the provided rule_ids match the given count in the given time.

-  If the type is "SAMPLE", the action is applied once the count of the events matches
+* `type` - (Optional) `RATE` or `SAMPLE`.
+If `RATE` is selected, the `number_of_events` and `time` must be specified.
+The action is taken once the provided Rule IDs match the number of events within specified time period.
+If `SAMPLE` is selected, the `number_of_events` must be specified.
+The action is taken once the provided Rule IDs match the number of events.
-* `number_of_events` - (Optional) Number of times the rule id attack must match before the action is applied
+* `number_of_events` - (Optional) Number of times the attack must match a Rule ID before the action is applied
-* `time` - (Optional) Used when the type is "RATE", the number_of_events must match in the given time (in seconds)
+* `time` - (Optional) Used when the `type` is set to `RATE` where the number of times the attack must match a Rule ID within a specified time period (in seconds) before the action is applied.

-## Event Suppressor
+## Rule Suppressor
-* `source_ips` - (Optional) List of source ips or CIDRs
+* `source_ips` - (Optional) List of source IPs or CIDRs
-* `rule_ids` - (Optional) List of rule ids to filter
+* `rule_ids` - (Optional) List of Rule IDs to filter

 ## Profile Event Filter
-* `rule_ids` - (Optional) List of rule ids to filter
+* `rule_ids` - (Optional) List of Rule IDs to filter
-* `type` - (Optional) "RATE" or "SAMPLE".
-When "RATE" is selected, number_of_events and time must be provided. action is applied once the provided rule_ids match the given count in the given time.

-  If the type is "SAMPLE", the action is applied once the count of the events matches
+* `type` - (Optional) `RATE` or `SAMPLE`.
+If `RATE` is selected, the `number_of_events` and `time` must be specified.
+The action is taken once the provided Rule IDs match the number of events within specified time period.
+If `SAMPLE` is selected, the `number_of_events` must be specified.
+The action is taken once the provided Rule IDs match the number of events.
+* `number_of_events` - (Optional) Number of times the attack must match a Rule ID before the action is applied
+* `time` - (Optional) Used when the `type` is set to `RATE` where the number of times the attack must match a Rule ID within a specified time period (in seconds) before the action is applied.

 ## Attribute Reference
 * `profile_id` - ID of the Profile that can be referenced in other resources (e.g., *valtix_policy_rules*)